wulffern/aic2023/lectures/l01_intro.md

 - Exercises on blackboard now
 - Solutions on blackboard after the deadline
-- *One compulsary exercise: Tutorial*
+- **One compulsary exercise: Tutorial**
-- Two options:
+- For the rest, two options:
   - Don't do the exercises, don't get feedback
   - Do the exercises, hand them in within deadline, get feedback
 - The TA's will only support the exercises in the marked weeks